theogravity/loglayer/README.md

 The event lifecycle is as follows:

 1. `onBeforeDataOut` is called to modify the data object before it is sent to the logging library.
+2. `onBeforeMessageOut` is called to modify the message data before it is sent to the logging library.
-2. `shouldSendToLogger` is called to determine if the log entry should be sent to the logging library.
+3. `shouldSendToLogger` is called to determine if the log entry should be sent to the logging library.

 #### Management